DolphinWorld/udacitySelfDrivingCourse/P4/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+This algorithm does not work well when there is suddent change in the light condition, such as drive in and out shadow.

+Also, if the traffic line is not clear, there will also be some problem.

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+1. Normalize the light effect, use relative color compare with the neighbor, so that light and dark area will be treated equally.
+2. Try always keep traffic light on, and always use the low threshold based on traffic light.